Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: MML - Challenges and Opportunities

 \subsection{Pan-Cancer Generalization and Transference}

 Transference in MML aims to transfer knowledge between modalities and their representations to improve the performance of a model trained on a primary modality \cite{liang2022foundations}.
-Because of the unique characteristics of each cancer type and site, it is challenging to develop models that are able to generalize across different cancer sites.
+Because of the unique characteristics of each cancer type and site, it is challenging to develop models that can generalize across different cancer sites.
 Furthermore, the models trained on a specific modality, such as radiology images, will not perform well with other imaging modalities, such as histopathology slides.
-Fine-tuning the model on a secondary modality, multimodal co-learning, and model induction are a few techniques to achieve transference and generalization \cite{wei2020combating}.
-To overcome this challenge, there is a need to devise mechanisms for improved universality of ML models.
+Fine-tuning the model on a secondary modality, multimodal co-learning, and model induction are techniques to achieve transference and generalization \cite{wei2020combating}.
+To overcome this challenge, mechanisms for improved universality of ML models need to be devised.